learn-co-students/SENG-LIVE-031422-phase-3/05_intro_to_activerecord/demo/README.md

   - Look through documentation for the `has_many` association macro, discuss what it does and when we'd want to use it
   - Look through the db/seeds.rb file and run it
 - Part 3
-  - Open Question period & Review Important Topics:
+  - Open Question period & Recap/Review
-    - association macros and what they do
-    -

 ## Dog Walker CLI Part 5